History of slavery in Massachusetts: Law 1641–1703

 In 1641, Massachusetts passed its Body of Liberties, which gave legal sanction to certain kinds of slavery.

 There shall never be any bond slaverie, villinage or captivitie amongst us unless it be lawfull captives taken in just warres, and such strangers as willingly selle themselves or are sold to us.
 And these shall have all the liberties and Christian usages which the law of God established in Israel concerning such persons doeth morally require.
 This exempts none from servitude who shall be judged thereto by Authoritie.

 Wiecek notes that the reference to "strangers" is derived from Leviticus 25: 39–55 and explains that they could be ruled and sold as slaves.
 For the Puritans and citizens of the colony, "strangers" would eventually mean Native Americans and Africans.
 Even though the Body of Liberties excluded many forms of slavery, it did recognize four legitimate bases of slavery.
 Slaves could legally be obtained if they were captives resulting from war, sold themselves into slavery, were purchased as slaves from elsewhere, or were sentenced to slavery through the governing authority.
-This made Massachusetts the first colony to authorize slavery through legislation.
+Whereas this made Massachusetts the first colony to authorize slavery through legislation, the Commonwealth made sure the law was resprected.
+In 1645, on determining that the Boston merchantman Rainbow had brought to Massachusetts two kidnapped blacks, the court mandated that they be returned to Africa and that a letter of apology be delivered to their African community.
 In 1670, Massachusetts made it legal for the children of slaves to be sold into bondage.
 By 1680, the colony had laws restricting the movements of blacks.
 A 1703 law required owners to post a bond for all slaves to protect towns in the case that a slave became indigent should the master refuse to continue caring for him or her.